 If your Italian isn’t great, or you want to head for somewhere to try a few types of focaccia in the easiest possible way, then head to the Mercato Orientale Genoa on Via XX Septembre – all the food corners there speak English and it’s a relaxed and easy way to try a few dishes.

 If you have more time in Genoa why not take a day trip and explore the Italian Riviera?
-Here’s some of our recommendations on day trips from Genoa.
+Here are some of our recommendations on day trips from Genoa.

 Everything.
 Seriously we can’t choose.
 We loved the pesto and we seriously loved the focaccia.
 Our biggest regret with the food of Genoa was not having more time here.
-Portions were HUGE wherever we went and so many food coma’s ensued.
-Luckily there are plenty things to do in Genoa to walk off the calories – here’s just a few of the best things to do in Genoa.
-Meanwhile, what’s your favourite Genoan food?
+Portions were HUGE wherever we went and so many food comas ensued.
+Luckily there are plenty of things to do in Genoa to walk off the calories – here are just a few of the best things to do in Genoa.
+Meanwhile, what’s your favorite Genoan food?